 Our Wales tour adventure begins by departing London to the west, and on our way to Wales, we’ll stop in at the charming village of Avebury; home to the largest stone circle in the world.
 The village is set amongst the stone circle itself, making for a charming scene where you can get close to the stones, and even touch them.
 After a short stop it won’t be long before we’re crossing over the Severn Bridge and entering Wales.
-Our first stop in the ‘land of song’ is Tintern Abbey, one of the most iconic ruins in Britain.
+Our first stop in the ‘land of song’ is Chepstow Castle, the oldest castle in Wales.
+Set on the cliffs above the River Wye, the castle dates back to the year 1067 and was constructed by the Normans shortly after they had invaded Britain.
+With a location only a short distance from England, Chepstow Castle was one of the most important fortresses in Wales.
+After time to look around the castle and have lunch we’ll make our Tintern Abbey, one of the most iconic ruins in Britain.
 Founded by Cistercian monks in the early 12th century, Tintern was once the most powerful Abbey in Wales.
-The remaining ruins are both historic & romantic, and whilst here there will be ample time to explore them and also have lunch.
-This afternoon we’ll make the short journey to Chepstow Castle, the oldest castle in Wales.
-Set on the cliffs above the River Wye, the castle dates back to the year 1067 and was built quickly by the Normans shortly after they had invaded Britain.
-Located only a short distance from England, the location of Chepstow Castle makes it one of the most important fortresses in Wales.
-After time to look around the castle we’ll make our way to Cardiff, where we’ll spend the first night of our tour.
+The remaining ruins are both historic & romantic, and whilst here there will be ample time to explore.
+Then we'll travel to Cardiff, where we’ll spend the first night of our tour.

 Big Pit Coal Museum, Brecon Beacons & Elan Valley

 This morning we depart Cardiff and travel to our first stop, the Big Pit National Coal Museum.
 One of the leading mining museums in Britain, Big Pit is a celebration...